Step 7.3

 Plus:

-• The home has full three year accreditation – if the home has received three year accreditation at its most recent audit, it is working hard at meeting or exceeding the standards and outcomes expected by the Australian government’s Aged Care Quality Agency.
+• The home has full three year accreditation – if the home has received three year accreditation at its most recent assessment, it is working hard at meeting or exceeding the standards and outcomes expected by the Australian government’s Aged Care Quality and Safety Commission.

 Try not to allow smart new buildings and nice interior design cloud your genuine and thorough assessment of all the aspects of the home and care provided.
 A smart physical environment can be important but it bears no direct relationship with the quality of care